TiffanyNwanne/Health-Insurance-User-Behaviour-Analysis/README.md

 ## Tableau Dashboards & Insights

 Now, I used Tableau dashboards to visualize and interpret the findings by breaking down each dashboard, explaining its design, key metrics, and insights.
-First off, we have to join the sheets in the file containing the query results in tableau.
+First off, I had to join the sheets in the file containing the query results in tableau.

 [![Preview Image](https://github.com/TiffanyNwanne/Medicare-Utilisation-Analysis-By-Geography/blob/main/images/Tableau%20Joins.png))](https://github.com/TiffanyNwanne/Medicare-Utilisation-Analysis-By-Geography/blob/main/images/Tableau%20Joins.png)